mxw/moltres/README.md

 raids.
 It was originally designed and written for [Valor of Boston](vob).

 Moltres is location-agnostic and can be set up for use in any region.
-It assumes that its host server is outfitted with taggable regional roles, and it uses these roles to organize gyms and notify users of raid calls.
+It performs best when its host server is outfitted with taggable regional roles, so that it can use these roles to organize gyms and notify users of raid calls.

 Setup
 -----